Data-Centric Foundation Models in Computational Healthcare: A Survey: Introduction

-Medical data challenges have posed persistent obstacles over decades, including multi-modality data fusion (Section~\ref{section:modality}), limited data volume (Section~\ref{section:quantity}), annotation burden (Section~\ref{section:annotation}), and the critical concern of patient privacy protection (Section~\ref{section:privacy}) \cite{chen2021synthetic,hathaliya2020security-privacy,huang2020fusion,rajpurkar2022ai-health}.
+Medical data challenges have posed persistent obstacles over decades, including multi-modality data fusion (Section~\ref{section:modality}), limited data volume (Section~\ref{section:quantity}), annotation burden (Section~\ref{section:annotation}), and the critical concern of patient privacy protection (Section~\ref{section:privacy})~\cite{huang2020fusion,hathaliya2020security-privacy,rajpurkar2022ai-health}.
 To respond, the FM era opens up perspectives to advance data-focused AI analytics.
 Multi-modal FMs, as a concrete example, can offer scalable data fusion strategies for various data formats~\cite{li2023multimodal,ding2023large}.
-Meanwhile, the appealing trait of FM to generate high-quality data can greatly help address data quantity, scarcity, and privacy in the medicine and healthcare community~\cite{tang2023does,ding2023large,chambon2022adapting,lu2022comparative,zhao2023dataset,van2023ai}.
+Meanwhile, the appealing trait of FMs to generate high-quality synthetic data can help mitigate data scarcity while supporting privacy-preserving data sharing~\cite{tang2023does,chambon2022adapting,lu2022comparative,chang2023mining}.
 To build responsible solutions for healthcare AI, the evolving perspective on \emph{AI-human alignment}~\cite{gabriel2020artificial,ngo2022alignment} has become increasingly important.
-We discuss the necessity of the real-world applications of FMs aligned with human ethics, equity, and societal norms to reduce potential risks in performance assessment, ethical compliance, and patient safety~\cite{liu2023trustworthy,ozmen2023six,liang2022advances,hathaliya2020security-privacy}.
+We discuss the necessity of the real-world applications of FMs aligned with human ethics, equity, and societal norms to reduce potential risks in performance assessment, ethical compliance, and patient safety~\cite{liu2023trustworthy,hathaliya2020security-privacy}.
 In the FM era, enabling AI-human alignment further underscores the significance of data focus, motivating us to prioritize the data-centric challenges in the landscape of computational healthcare.